Snoworange420/Cranberry/README.md

 ## Pull request and issues

-- if you have any idea that should improve the client, feel free to post an issue, so I can work on (?)
+- If you have any idea that should improve the client, feel free to post an issue, so I can work on (?)
-- for support, join the discord server.
+- For support, join the discord server.

 ## Inspirations